by G.G. Silverman

 See me inside your Seattle high-rise condo.
 Accept it, it’s already begun.
 Watch dried shit flake off my sneakers as I wipe my shoes on your welcome mat.
 Take a deep breath to calm your nerves.
 Smell the urine of Pioneer Square Station on my coat.
 Notice my jeans covered in park sludge.
 Feel your heart rate double when I walk past your ivory leather sofa.
 Blurt out, “Have my chinos.”
 Take off your pants and hand them to me.
 Try to remember why you invited me into your home.

 Continue reading FICTION: Sit with Me in the Sh*t and Sawdust

 by Kathya Alexander

-Continue reading Friday Fiction: The Detonators
+Continue reading Fiction: The Spirit of Love

 by Jennifer Fliss